-Here is Part 2 of my series on baby gear.
-It is organized according to Amazon’s Baby Registry which has 15 sections, and I’m doing three at a time.
-Here is Part 1.
-The entire series can be found with the Baby Gear tag here.
-This week is car seats, strollers, and feeding pillows.
+Here is Part 4 of my series on baby gear, organized in the order of Amazon’s Baby Registry.
+The entire multi-part series can be found with the Baby Gear tag here.
+This time I’ll talk about our experiences with diaper pails.

 Gotta put the poop somewhere, right?
 I’ll focus on diaper pails for disposable diapers.
 Most of them have some sort of mechanism to help prevent stinky odors from escaping the poop bucket.
 We got a Diaper Genie Elite from our baby registry, which was one of the two recommended by the Baby Bargains book.
 (The other was the Dekor.)

 It works more or less, but like with razors and printers, the bag refills are where they make their profits.
 Each refill canister is really only 3-4 bags of diapers and they cost $6-$8 each.
 So essentially you’re paying upwards of $2 for a plastic bag!
 Compare this with under 10 cents for a kitchen trash bag from Costco.
 Also, the advertised “count” refers to an imaginary pile of newborn diapers that are vacuum sealed or something because I’ve never fit that many.

 Parents have come up a number of ways to frugalize the diaper pail:

 - Wrap up your diapers as tightly as possible.

 - Throw the pee diapers in the regular trash and only the poops in the diaper pail.

 - Don’t waste too much bag when cutting and tying.
 Make sure you squeeze all the excess air out.
 Some use scissors instead of the provided cutter.
 I used to use those wire twist ties from other bags.

 - Use a plain kitchen trash bag wrapped around an empty refill canister.
 Note that it won’t fit perfectly and we got mixed results.